fasiha/ebisu/README.md

 Then there’s a long [Math](#the-math) section that details Ebisu’s algorithm mathematically. if you like Beta-distributed random variables, conjugate priors, and marginalization, this is for you.
 If not, you’ll find the formulas to implement `predictRecall` and `updateRecall`.

 > Nerdy details in a nutshell: Ebisu posits a [Beta prior](https://en.wikipedia.org/wiki/Beta_distribution) on recall probabilities.
-As time passes, the recall probability decays exponentially, and Ebisu handles that nonlinearity exactly and analytically—it requires only a few [Gamma function](http://mathworld.wolfram.com/GammaFunction.html) evaluations to predict the current recall probability.
-A *quiz* is modeled as a Beroulli trial, whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
+As time passes, the recall probability decays exponentially, and Ebisu handles that nonlinearity exactly and analytically—it requires only a few [gamma function](http://mathworld.wolfram.com/GammaFunction.html) evaluations to predict the current recall probability.
+A *quiz* is modeled as a Bernoulli trial, whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
 Ebisu approximates the true non-standard posterior with a new Beta distribution by matching its mean and variance.
-This mean and variance are analytically tractable, and again require a few evaluations of the Gamma function.
+This mean and variance are analytically tractable, and again require a few evaluations of the gamma function.

 Finally, the [Source Code](#source-code) section presents the literate source of the library.